Phils0/UkRailTimetableDatabase/README.md

 * `runLoadFullNrodFile.bat` shows how to call `runloader.ps1` for a Network Rail cif file.
 * `runLoadFullRdgFile.bat` shows how to call `runloader.ps1` for a RDG cif file.

-## Development Dependencies

-The solution `TimetableLoader.sln` contains 6 projects, the 2 in this repo plus those from the CifParser repo.
-It assumes that the CifParser repo has been cloned as a sibling of the `UkRailTimetableDatabase` repo.
-At some point I will look to change this to either reference Nuget packages or do it as a git submodule.

 ## Limitations

 Currently the loader has assumptions that it is reading in a full CIF in the format supplied by National Rail Open Data (NROD) or RDG.
 In the RDG case it loads the CIF file plus the Master Station file.